HomeAdvertisingStructured Data Testing and Validation Good techniques

 Reality: Focus on required and recommended properties first.
 Adding every possible property can actually make your markup harder to maintain and more prone to errors.

 Here’s something that trips up a lot of people: Schema.org is constantly evolving.
-New types and properties are added regularly, and occasionally, existing ones are deprecated.
-That bakery I mentioned earlier?
-They were using a recipe property that had been replaced two years ago.
+New types and properties are added regularly, and occasionally existing ones are deprecated.
+That bakery I mentioned?
+They were using a recipe property that had been replaced two years earlier.
 It wasn’t causing errors, but it wasn’t helping them either.

-Let me share a practical example.
+Here’s a practical example.
 Say you’re marking up a local business.
-You might think LocalBusiness is your starting point, but actually, it inherits from both Organization and Place.
-This means you can use properties from all three types.
+You might think LocalBusiness is your starting point, but it inherits from both Organization and Place.
+That means you can use properties from all three types.
 You get address properties from Place, employee count from Organization, and opening hours from LocalBusiness itself.

 Schema TypeCommon PropertiesBest Used ForRich Result Potential